kostiantyn-matsebora/streamstore/docs/README.md

 - _Despite the fact that reading is declared as asynchronous and iterative operation,, for the sake of performance it is implemented as paginated operation._

   You can define the page size by using `WithReadingPageSize` method of store configuration, by default it is 10 events.

+- _Reading and writing operations are not thread-safe_.
+ Thus, it is not recommended to use the same instances of `IStreamReader` and `IAsyncEnumerable<StreamEvent>` in multiple threads simultaneously.

 ## Customization